paperdave/fullstack-system/readme.md

 cd my-app
 npm start
 ```

+## Features
+Out of the box, you get:

+- React Automatic Hot-Reload.
+You just write React and the behind the scenes will automatically add in `react-hot-loader` to update changes without refreshing.
+- TypeScript Support, just install `typescript` and add a `tsconfig.json`
+- TODO: SCSS Support
+- TODO: CSS Modules Support

 ## Documentation
 You need two entry files in your project, one at `./src/server/index.js` and one at `./src/client/index.js`.
 Right now you cannot have these in other places.